 Although legs and arms perform most athletic skills, the forces are directed through a fulcrum (the trunk), which acts as a stabilising platform around which the limbs work.
 A poorly developed trunk will limit the transfer of power to the limbs, hence acting as a giant shock absorber.
 The abdominal corset, lower back and spinal musculature need to have special emphasis placed on their development in young athletes.

 Weighted exercises are not recommended.
-It is more beneficial in the long term to utilise the athlete's own body weight as a resistance, teaching him or her to move it effectively.
-It is possible that some younger athletes do simple weighted exercises at a young age but it should be treated more as technical development training.
+It is more beneficial in the long term to utilise the athlete's body weight as resistance, teaching him or her to move it effectively.
+Some younger athletes may do simple weighted exercises at a young age, but they should be treated more as technical development training.

 The primary focus is not a gain in strength by the development of muscle mass.
-It is important that a qualified fitness specialist supervise both coach and athlete in the initial stages of commencing a strength program to ensure proper technique.
-Exercises involving their own body weight and gravity are preferred.
-The focus should be placed on quality of movement with particular attention paid to abdominal and core stability.
+A qualified fitness specialist must supervise both coach and athlete in the initial stages of commencing a strength program to ensure proper technique.
+Exercises involving their body weight and gravity are preferred.
+The focus should be placed on the quality of movement with particular attention paid to abdominal and core stability.

-Weighted exercises are acceptable but complex movement exercises such as the squat, clean & jerk and the snatch need to be supervised (both athlete and coach) by a fitness specialist and the weights need to be minimal initially.
-Developing proper lifting technique is more important than gross gains in strength (often just the bar is sufficient).
-Following a general adaptation phase the athlete should complete a general strength-conditioning phase of about 8 weeks consisting of 3 sets of 8 to 12 repetitions of each exercise.
+Weighted exercises are acceptable, but complex movement exercises such as the squat, clean & jerk and the snatch need to be supervised (both athlete and coach) by a fitness specialist and the weights need to be minimal initially.
+Developing a proper lifting technique is more important than gross gains in strength (often just the bar is sufficient).
+Following a general adaptation phase, the athlete should complete a general strength-conditioning phase of about 8 weeks consisting of 3 sets of 8 to 12 repetitions of each exercise.
 Sets of less than 5 reps should not be performed as the loads involved could promote injury.
-It is thought that high velocity strength endurance weight training (25+ reps) should not be performed in the young athlete.
+It is thought that high-velocity strength endurance weight training (25+ reps) should not be performed by young athlete.
 This type of exercise could result in fatigue and poor lifting technique; both of which promote injury.

 Strength endurance training (for the older athlete)